kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 }
 ```

-It appears that hilton relies very heavily on graphql which is interesting.
-I would be interested in playing with those apis more.
-For now though, onto unlocking stuff!
+It appears that Hilton relies very heavily on GraphQL, which is interesting.
+I would be interested in playing with those APIs more.
+For now, though, onto unlocking stuff!

 ## Locks

-When using the unlock button it made a request to this url: `https://smetric.hilton.com/b/ss/hiltonglobalprod/10/IOSN030200030900/s65425920` with a payload of a url encoded form.
+When using the unlock button, it made a request to this URL: `https://smetric.hilton.com/b/ss/hiltonglobalprod/10/IOSN030200030900/s65425920` with a payload of a URL encoded form.

 ```text
 ndh:              1